vaidikdubey/Virtual-Pet-Simulator/README.md

 # Virtual-Pet-Simulator
-This repository contains the source code for a simple project, Virtual Pet Simulator, using C++ Author - Vaidik Dubey
+This repository contains the source code for a simple project, Virtual Pet Simulator, using C++.
+Author - Vaidik Dubey

 **Virtual Pet Simulator**